grasslandnetwork/substrate_node_archived/README.md

 # Substrate port of Grassland Full Node
 ## This is an archived version that's no longer used.
-Instead, use [https://github.com/grasslandnetwork/substrate_node](https://github.com/grasslandnetwork/substrate_node)
+Please use [https://github.com/grasslandnetwork/substrate_node](https://github.com/grasslandnetwork/substrate_node) 'grassland_full_node' branch instead

 ### This is an alpha version for testing.
 It's not ready for use yet.